What Is Online Scam?

 Unsolicited Spam Mail

-Those various bulk emails you received in your inbox/Junk Mail are an attempt to get at you and to lure you to part with your credit cards details.
+Those various bulk emails you received in your inbox/Junk Mail are an attempt to get at you and to lure you to part with your credit card details.

-A lot of people that are greedy usually fall a victim, looking for free money everywhere.
+A lot of people that are greedy usually fall victim, looking for free money everywhere.